 In which direction WordPress will go depends on the needs of users.
 It has empowered thousands of people around the world, so we can safely assume that it’ll do the same in the future.

 Key Benefits of Using WordPress

-Since started it’s journey in 2003, WordPress has become most popular blogging software on the market.
+Since started it’s a journey in 2003, WordPress has become the most popular blogging software.
 Over the last few years, WordPress has also become the most popular choice for non-blogging websites.
-What’s the reason of it’s popularity?
-Here are the key benefits of using WordPress as a content management system.

 2. Simple & Easy to Use Interface